Zhang Jingsheng: College education

 Zhang was rejected for a government scholarship to studies overseas, and became increasingly rebellious against the academy.
 He cut off his queue (a hairstyle mandated by the Qing government) and advocated that other classmates do the same.
 Incensed by the school's food service, which he claimed penalized slower eaters, he staged a protest with a classmate.
 After they were both suspended for one year, they took Zhao's advice and traveled to Singapore to meet with Tongmenghui leader Sun Yat-sen. Sun and revolutionary Hu Hanmin advised Zhang to return to China, attend a military college, and infiltrate the Qing New Army.

 Zhang returned in 1910, seeking to continue his academic study.
 His father only allowed him to do this after Zhang accepted an arranged marriage with an illiterate fifteen-year-old girl named Xu Chunjiang.
 He wrote in his memoirs later in life that it was a major contributor to his support of freedom of marriage and sex education.
 Resenting the union, he ran away from his family six months later.
 He began studying at the French Jesuit Aurora University in Shanghai, later transferring to a French teacher's school in Beijing and then the Imperial University of Peking.

 During his studies, Zhang was introduced to the theory of social Darwinism, of which he would become a strong proponent.
-Inspired by this, he changed his personal name to Jingsheng (競生 (competition for survival)).
+Inspired by this, he changed his personal name to Jingsheng.
 (Note: The Chinese academic Hu Shih's memoirs report various young intellectuals adopting Darwinist names during this period.)
 He had his first exposure to sexology around this time via Carl Heinrich Stratz's Die Rassenschönheit des Weibes ('The Racial Beauty of Women'), featuring hundreds of nude and erotic photographs of young girls and women from various countries alongside anthropological commentary advocating that Germanic women had "ideal proportions".
 Introduced to theories of scientific racism, Zhang became convinced that the Chinese race suffered from pathological androgyny—what Stratz described as "feminized men" and "masculinized women"—which could only be resolved through eugenics.